Integer Factorization via Tensor Network Schnorr's Sieving

-We determine the scaling of the number of operations in the tensor network approach to Schnorr's sieving.
+We determine the scaling of the number of operations in the tensor network approach to Schnorr’s sieving.
 To this end, we assume $\asrpl = 1$, resulting in approximately $\ncvp \sim 2 \nqubits \bitlength$ needed for the successful factorization of RSA keys with bit-length $\bitlength$ using $\nqubits$ qubits.

-The leading complexity in Schnorr's original factoring method arises from Babai's algorithm~\cite{galbraith2012_mathsOfpubkey, yan2022_quantumSchnorr}.
+The leading complexity in Schnorr’s original factoring method arises from Babai’s algorithm~\cite{galbraith2012_mathsOfpubkey, yan2022_quantumSchnorr}.
 In TNSS, we perform this step for each CVP to obtain the approximate closest vector $\latticepoint^{cl}$ to the target.
 The lattice point $\latticepoint^{cl}$ is then used to define the Hamiltonian in Eq.~\eqref{eqn:cvp_hamiltonian}.
-The number of operations $\nops_1$ to execute Babai's algorithm scales as
+The number of operations $\nops_1$ to execute Babai’s algorithm scales as

 The TN sieving step involves the variational energy optimization of the initial TTN state with bond dimension $\bonddim$, followed by the OPES sampling of lattice points for each CVP.
 If we sample $\bitlength^\samplespower$ pairs per CVP, the TN-based part $\nops_2$ accounts for the following number of operations (see Methods~\ref{subsec:methods_ttn_sampling} for details)